Lepraria crassissima

 Lepraria crassissima is a species of leprose lichen in the family Stereocaulaceae.
-It occurs in Australia and Europe, when it grows on rocks and on mosses growing on rocks.
+It occurs in Australia and Europe, where it grows on rocks and on mosses growing on rocks.

 Taxonomy

 The species was first described as Crocynia crassissima by Auguste-Marie Hue in 1924, and was later transferred to Lepraria by Georg Lettau in 1958.
 The type specimen was collected in France, with an isotype housed in the herbarium of the Berlin Botanical Garden and Botanical Museum (B).